grand-mother/grand/sim2root/README.md

 `python3 ZHAireSRawToRawROOT.py GP300_Xi_Sib_Proton_3.8_51.6_135.4_1618`

 To let ZHAIRESRawToRawROOT make the choices for you.
 This is equivalent to running with RunID="SuitYourself", EventID="LookForIt", OutputFileName="GRANDConvention"

+Look inside of the script for more inforation

 ## 2) Common/sim2root.py
 Inside `Common/` you can find the final converter, `sim2root.py`